GoodDollar/GoodSDKs/packages/citizen-sdk/README.md

 2. **⏰ Timer State** - User is verified but already claimed
 3. **💰 Claim State** - User is verified and can claim

-For a complete implementation guide with code examples, see our **[Claim Flow Implementation Guide](packages/citizen-sdk/README-ClaimFlow.md)**.
+For complete implementation details with code examples, see our **[Claim Flow Implementation Guide](packages/citizen-sdk/README-ClaimFlow.md)**.

 ### Quick Flow Overview